carbasemin/ML-from-scratch/README.md

 # Machine Learning from Scratch

-Only KNN for now, which is pathetically slow but works well enough.
+Only KNN for now, which is pathetically slow but predicts OK.